run-ai/docs/docs/admin/integration/mlflow.md

 * Run:

 ```
-mlflow run mlproject -P alpha=5.0  -P l1-ratio=0.1  \
+MLflow run mlproject -P alpha=5.0  -P l1-ratio=0.1  \
     --backend kubernetes --backend-config kubernetes_config.json
 ```

 ## MLflow Tracking

 The sample training code above does __not__ contain references to an MLflow tracking server.
 This has been done to simplify the required setup.
-With MLflow-Kubernetes you will need a [remote server architecture](https://www.mlflow.org/docs/latest/tracking.html#scenario-4-mlflow-with-remote-tracking-server-backend-and-artifact-stores){target=_blank}.
+With MLflow-Kubernetes you will need a [remote server architecture](https://www.MLflow.org/docs/latest/tracking.html#scenario-4-MLflow-with-remote-tracking-server-backend-and-artifact-stores){target=_blank}.
 Once you have such an architecture set up, you can use MLflow Tracking in your code.

 ## Using Interactive Workloads